SarthakKeshari/Java-Questions-and-Solutions/pull_request_template.md

 [] I have performed a self-review of my own code.<br>
 [] I have commented my code.<br>
 [] My code gives the correct output.<br>
 [] I confirm that I have not copied the code from anywhere.
-In case its found that I have copied I can be banned from the repository.<br>
+In case its found that I have copied even after successful merge then I can be banned from the repository and hacktoberfest.<br>

 [] I affirm that I strictly follow contributing guidelines and code of conduct.